Architecture Overview¶

 fiberpath/planning/layer_strategies.pyand wire them throughplan_wind. - Alternate machine dialects: Create new dialect definitions under

 fiberpath/gcode/dialects.pywith customAxisMappingconfigurations.
-Swap them in via CLI flags or API parameters. - GUI panels: Implement a new Tauri command in
+Use them directly via the core API where needed. - GUI panels: Implement a new Tauri command in

 fiberpath_gui/src-tauri/src/main.rs, call the relevant CLI entry point, and expose it viasrc/lib/commands.tsfor React components.